TUdby/RSA-Educational/README.md

 # RSA Educational
-The readme walks through RSA and the building of the example code provided.
+This readme walks through the math of RSA and the building of the example code provided.
 The code is made using python.

-If anyone more knowledgable finds any mistake do let me know so I can fix it.
+If anyone finds any mistake do let me know, that way
+I can fix it.
 Thank you, and I hope this is helpful!

 ## Overview / TOC

-RSA encryption is an asymmetric encryption algorithm, meaning it has a public used to encrypt and a private key used to decrypt.
-Now the RSA algorithm can be enhanced by something called the Chinese Remainder Theorem.
+RSA encryption is an asymmetric encryption algorithm, meaning it has a public key used to encrypt and a private key used to decrypt.
+The RSA algorithm can be enhanced by something called the Chinese Remainder Theorem.
 We will go over that, but first we will go over basic RSA without it.
 While talking on RSA, we go over code snippits when appropriate and build up to the example code